Involve your customers and collaborate with them from the start. Otherwise, you are working without understanding the whole picture.

 “Human-centered design starts from a place of not knowing what the solution to a given design challenge might be.
 Only by listening, thinking, building, and refining our way to an answer do we get something that will work for the people we’re trying to serve.

 Failure is an inherent part of the process because we’ll just never get it right on our first try.
 In fact, getting it right on the first try isn’t the point at all.
 The point is to put something out into the world and then use it to keep learning, keep asking, and keep testing.
 When human-centered designers get it right, it’s because they got it wrong first.”

 In this saturated digital environment where people have become demanding and very savvy, applying human-centered design is pretty much mandatory in order to gain their trust quickly, ensure their loyalty and build brand recognition.

-In our zeal to prove our design chops, sometimes we let our egos get in the way of the endgame—the satisfaction of our customers.
-It’s important to remember the “customer is king,” and that intuitive and easy to use systems and products developed while keeping this in mind are typically more successful commercially, and that in some areas (such as consumer products) customers will pay a premium for well-designed products.
+In our zeal to prove our design chops, sometimes, we let our egos get in the way of the endgame—the satisfaction of our customers.
+It’s important to remember that “customer is king” and that intuitive and easy-to-use systems and products developed while keeping this in mind are typically more successful commercially, and that in some areas (such as consumer products) customers will pay a premium for well-designed products.

 Human-centered design is about solving problems, not implementing solutions.
 It’s also about outcomes, measurable changes in customer behavior that are the indicators of success and value.